kpumuk/codecolorer/readme.txt

 * Added Japanese translation (thanks to <a href="http://www.kuroneko-square.net/">Kuroneko Square</a>).
 * Added Danish translation (thanks to <a href="http://www.klysner.com/">Hans Klysner</a>).
 * Added GeSHi theme.
+* Added ability to specify custom CSS class for the wrapper HTML element.

 = 0.9.5 (August 27, 2009) =
 * Added Dutch translation (thanks to <a href="http://www.helixsoft.nl/blog/">Martijn van Iersel</a>).